AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     - [Set up your environment](../../technical-setup/environment-setup/index.md)
     - [Configured the AWS CLI and logged in](../../technical-setup/environment-setup/configure-aws-cli.md) OR are [using Lightsail for Research](../../software-platforms/lsfr/index.md) (which doesn't require logging in via the AWS CLI)

-The `download-data.py` script is designed to download files from whatever release you specify to a folder named for the date of that release and [symlink](https://en.wikipedia.org/wiki/Symbolic_link) it to `data/current`.
+The `download-data.py` script is designed to download files from whatever release you specify to a folder named for the date of that release and [symlink](https://en.wikipedia.org/wiki/Symbolic_link) it to `data/current`. <!-- STUB_LINK link to the download script, or at least tell contributors where to find it -->

 We briefly cover some of the most common use cases below, but we encourage you to review all the options available to you.